jakob-fyi/ng-adv/labs/lab-01/readme.md

 # Food App Project - Lab Theming

+In this lab we will create a simple Food App using Angular.
+We will use the `@angular/material` package to add Material Design support to our Angular app.
+We will also use `json-server` to serve our api and test the app.
+Finally we will use `Angular Material Theming` to customize the look and feel of our app.

 - Add Api support using [json-server](https://github.com/typicode/json-server)

 - Implement a Custom Material Theme with a Custom Color Scheme of your choice